-Facilitators and Principals will receive a formal letter via email from the PSC team advising that the school's PSC grant money has been processed.
-The letter will detail the breakdown of the funds based on student and/or staff numbers as well as suggestions for expenditure of the funds and how to view the funds in SAP.
+Facilitators and Principals will receive an email from the PSC team advising that the school's PSC grant money has been processed.
+The email will detail the breakdown of the funds based on student and/or staff numbers as well as suggestions for expenditure of the funds and how to view the funds in SAP.

-The PSC Facilitator and Principal will be able to view the details of the grant money on the PSC Tracker in the 'Organisation Admin landing page/tab' in the school funding section which will include the overall grant total and processing date.
+The PSC Facilitator and Principal will be able to view the details of the grant money on the PSC Tracker in the 'Organisation Admin landing page/tab' in the 'school funding' section and will include the overall grant total and processing date.